Netarhat: Geography

 Netarhat is located at a height of 1128 m.
 It is a plateau covered with thick forest.
-Located in the Pat region of Chota Nagpur Plateau, Netarhat plateau is about 4 mi long and 2.5 mi broad.
-It consists of crystalline rocks and has a summit capped with sandstone trap or laterite.
-Region of Netarhat is covered with Sal, Kendu, Mahua and Eucalyptus.
+Located in the Pat region of the Chota Nagpur Plateau, Netarhat plateau is about 4 mi long and 2.5 mi wide.
+It consists of crystalline rocks and has a summit capped with sandstone, trap, or laterite.
+The region of Netarhat is covered with Sal, Kendu, Mahua, and Eucalyptus trees.

 Education

-Netarhat Vidyalaya is a residential public school set up in 1954.
+Netarhat Vidyalaya is a residential public school established in 1954.